andrewrk/groovebasin/README.md

 This will install dependencies, build generated files, and then start the sever.
 It is up to you to restart it when you modify assets or server files.

+### Community

+Pull requests, feature requests, and bug reports are welcome!
+Live discussion in #libgroove on Freenode.

 ### Roadmap